shaunaayscue/Jokebook/README.md

 ```
 to get jokes under a certain category.

-- You can also click on one of the categories to get the jokes responding to the category too.
+- You can also click on one of the category names to get the jokes responding to the category too.